-Kim's nature is curious, non-judgmental and compassionate; her psychotherapy and consultation practice reflects her core values of respect, integrity and kindness, as well as offering a flexible and eclectic approach to treating psychological symptoms.
-Her clients describe her as a warm and dynamic therapist and particularly helpful for clients who are seeking counseling for the first time.
+Kim's nature is curious, non-judgmental and compassionate; her psychotherapy and consultation practice reflects her core values of respect, integrity and kindness, as well as offering a flexible and eclectic approach to treating psychological and somatic symptoms.
+Her clients describe her as intuitive and warm, and particularly helpful for clients who are seeking counseling for the first time.
 Psychological counseling is not only a place to explore personal struggles, but also a place to feel supported as clients celebrate and enjoy personal growth and success.
 Private consultations tend to be time-limited and offer clients the opportunity to gain professional knowledge and guidance to help and evaluate a particular issue or situation regarding themselves or someone they care about.
 Psychotherapy sessions tend to be most effective when conducted weekly or twice weekly.
 Executive, mindfulness, wellness and stress management coaching sessions are client directed and conducted as needed.